Storm Damage 911 Storm restoration, matched fast

-Storm restoration in Paris
+Storm damage restoration in Paris

 Paris is the seat of Edgar County in east-central Illinois, a city of around 8,300 fully exposed to the severe-weather corridor that stretches toward Indiana.
 The county has recorded 34 tornadoes since 1950, including an EF2 near Chrisman as recently as December 2021, and a June-July 2023 derecho produced gusts exceeding 100 mph, severe enough for Governor Pritzker to include Edgar County in a statewide disaster proclamation.
 The Embarras River watershed creates recurring flash and river flooding potential, and winter storms have delivered as much as a foot of snow with significant drifting.
 Storm Damage 911 connects Paris homeowners with vetted, licensed local pros for a free assessment.